mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### Hardware Requirement

 The node is expected to run on a Linux environment or a MacOS system with memory of 16GB or higher.
+There's no strong CPU requirements.

+### Tested Environments

 The node has been tested in the envrionment listed below.